 Stage 1 can load Stage 2 directly, but it is normally set up to load Stage 1.5.
 GRUB Stage 1.5 is located in the first 30 kilobytes of hard disk immediately following the MBR and before the first partition.
 If this space is not available (Unusual partition table, special disk drivers, GPT or LVM disk), the installation of Stage 1.5 will fail.
 The stage 1.5 image contains file system drivers.
 This enables stage 1.5 to directly load stage 2 from any known location in the filesystem, for example from /boot/grub.
 Stage 2 will then load the default configuration file and any other modules needed.

 Grub Version 2 stages

-Stage 1 -> boot.img is stored in the MBR (or optionally in any of the volume boot records) and addresses the next Stage by an LBA48 address (the 1024 cylinder boundary of GRUB legacy is omitted); at installation time it is configured to load the first sector of core.img
+Stage 1 -> boot.img is stored in the MBR (or optionally in any of the volume boot records) and addresses the next Stage by an LBA48 address (the 1024 cylinder boundary of GRUB legacy is omitted) , and at the time of installation, it is configured to load the first sector of core.img

-Stage 1.5 -> core.img is by default written to the sectors between the MBR and the first partition, when this sectors are free and available.
-For legacy reasons, the first partition of a harddisc does not begin at sector 1 (counting begins with 0) but at sector 63 leaving a gap of 63 sectors of empty space, that is not part of any partition of file system and therefor not prone to any problems related with it.
-Once executed, core.img will load its configuration file and any other modules needed, particularly file system drivers; at installation time, it is generated from diskboot.img and configured to load stage 2.
+Stage 1.5 -> core.img is by default written to the sectors between the MBR and the first partition, when these sectors are free and available.
+For legacy reasons, the first partition of a hard disc does not begin at sector 1 (counting begins with 0) but at sector 63 leaving a gap of 63 sectors of empty space, that is not a part of any partition of the file system and therefore, not prone to any problems related with it.
+Once executed, core.img will load its configuration file and any other modules needed, particularly file system drivers.
+At the time of installation, it is generated from diskboot.img and configured to load stage 2.

-Refer at bottom of this page for boot process using grub version 2
+Refer to the bottom of this page for boot process using grub version 2

-Stage 2 -> files belonging to stage 2 are all being held in the /boot/grub-directory, which is a sub-directory of /boot/ directory.
+Stage 2 -> files belonging to stage 2 are held in the /boot/grub-directory, which is a sub-directory of /boot/ directory.